ronamosa/ronamosa.github.io/website/docs/engineer/LAB/proxmox-packer-vm.md

           - ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDqGjvb1c8rfv2bYNnQaRn8ggOBAUhK5jUhZUTr3dEgZDKl88leX5yBG1RWQOfc/ka/rlv6VrjuwRjy+EB1f98L9bU4JklM+/6iNqka57wrQmWIo852wK7shoDdbz55vIjdcw9S6ok11EYI39FNlVex0IYbhOlEoh/M1b0s= rxhackk@Computer
 ```

-That `ssh_authorized_keys` is the public key `~/.ssh/id_rsa.pub` for our user rxhackk.
+That `ssh_authorized_keys` is the public key `~/.ssh/id_rsa.pub` for our user rxhackk on the packer client machine.

-And finally, to tie it all together, in `ubuntu-server-focal.pkr.hcl` we specify this user we have setup in `user-data` as the user to SSH to the VM as, and this user will ssh from our local machine running the packer command, into the proxmox VM template that's running:
+And finally, to tie it all together, in `ubuntu-server-focal.pkr.hcl` we specify the user we setup in `user-data` as the user to SSH to the VM post install and after the reboot, to finish the template setup:

 ```yaml
     # PACKER SSH Settings